 The Main Program takes place on Jalan Raya Sanggingan, a five minute drive from the center of Ubud.
 The Main Program venues are Taman Baca, Indus Restaurant and Neka Museum.

 Other events take place in and around Ubud.

-Yes!
 Each year the UWRF recruits a team of approximately 300 volunteers, without whom the Festival would not be possible.
-Volunteer applications for UWRF17 will open in early August.
-For more information please visit the Volunteer page.
+Stay tuned to the website for information about how and when you can register to volunteer.